Forever Loving Jah

 "Forever Loving Jah" is a song by Bob Marley.
 It is the ninth track on Bob Marley & the Wailers' ninth album, Uprising, produced by Chris Blackwell and released by Island Records.

-As of today, there is only one confirmed live performance which took place during the Uprising Tour's US leg on September 19, 1980, at the Madison Square Garden, being Marley's third-to-last concert ever.
+As of today, there is only one confirmed live performance which took place during the Uprising Tour's US leg on September 19, 1980, at Madison Square Garden, being Marley's third-to-last concert ever.